 HIV infection damages the immune system increasing the risk of severe infections and certain cancers.
-There is no cure or vaccine, but treatment includes drugs that have proved very effective at improving the quality of life and extending lifespan.
+There is no cure or vaccine, but treatment includes drugs that have proven very effective at improving the quality of life and extending lifespan.
 Individuals with HIV may not have any symptoms and may be unaware of their infection.

-The figures for HIV cases in the UK in 2019 were:
+The figures for HIV cases in England in 2022 were: